 1.5.2 Size matters

 All sharks are carnivores, but the size of their prey matters.
-For example, when they are preying on other sharks, the other sharks have to be smaller.
+For example, when they are preying on other sharks, they have to be smaller.

 2 Preparation and Process

 This section discusses the preparation for the project, including background reading and the analysis based on the problem and the preparation.